Margaritaville at Sea Paradise

-Margaritaville at Sea Paradise (formerly Grand Classica, Costa neoClassica, and Costa Classica) is a cruise ship that is operating for Margaritaville at Sea.
-The ship left the Costa fleet in March 2018 after being sold to Bahamas Paradise Cruise Line and began sailing on April 13, 2018 as Grand Classica.
-From May 2022, the ship has been sailing as Margaritaville at Sea Paradise, after the cruise line announced a partnership with Margaritaville Resorts & Hotels.
+Margaritaville at Sea Paradise is a cruise ship owned and operated by Margaritaville at Sea.
+The ship was built in 1991 in Italy for Costa Cruises as Costa Classica.
+In 2000, a planned lengthening and refit was cancelled at the last moment.
+She was renamed Costa neoClassica in 2014, then left Costa fleet in 2018 when sold to Bahamas Paradise as Grand Classica.
+Since May 2022, the ship has been sailing as Margaritaville at Sea Paradise, after the cruise line announced a partnership with Margaritaville Resorts & Hotels.